teslamotors/kafka-helmsman/README.md

 ### Dependencies

-Java code uses [bazel](https://www.bazel.build) as the build tool.
-If you don't have `bazel` installed, follow the instructions [here](https://docs.bazel.build/versions/master/install.html).
+Java code uses [bazel](https://www.bazel.build) as the build tool, installation of which is managed via bazelisk.
+Bazelisk is a version manager for Bazel.
+It takes care of downloading and installing Bazel itself, so you don’t have to worry about using the correct version of Bazel.

-At the time of writing the Bazel version used is `0.24.1`.
+Bazelisk can be installed in different ways, see [here](https://docs.bazel.build/versions/master/install-bazelisk.html) for details.

 ### Test